 \emph{\textbf{Mitigation:} Many precautions are mandatory concerning calibrations, mechanical stiffness, thermal stability and tracking as well as the use of perfect ”non-magnetic” materials (to avoid measures perturbations and unexpected distortions).}

-\section{Interface with the RFQ}
+\subsection{Interface with the RFQ}

-The RFQ will sit on top of the cyclotron along its central axis, as shown in Fig~\ref{RFQ overview}.
+The RFQ will sit on top of the cyclotron along its central axis, as shown in Fig.~\ref{cycloISO}.
 This places the RFQ outside of the cyclotron's vacuum.
 Therefore, a vacuum sleeve will be used to ensure the integrity of the cyclotron's vacuum.
-This sleeve will be fixed on top of the upper external disk and the vacuum sealing will be done radially on the upper internal disk (as seen in figure number \ref{RFQ cut section yoke interface} ).
-The O-rings willhave a cross sectional diameter of 8mm and an inner diameter of 305mm.
+This sleeve will be fixed on top of the upper external disk, and the vacuum sealing will be done radially on the upper internal disk (see Fig.~\ref{RFQ cut section yoke interface} ).
+The O-rings will have a cross-sectional diameter of 8~mm and an inner diameter of 305~mm.

-In order to allow for adjustment, the RFQ sleeve allows a rotation of 5mrad around the lower O-ring contact patch (discussed with the manufacturer of the RFQ).
-The RFQ sleeve is as thin as possible to avoid any loss in magnetic field in the central region (hence the O-rings in the Yoke parts).
+To allow for adjustment, the RFQ sleeve permits a rotation of 5~mrad around the lower O-ring contact patch (as discussed with the RFQ manufacturer).
+The RFQ sleeve is as thin as possible to avoid any loss in magnetic field in the central region (hence the O-rings in the yoke parts).

 As shown in Fig.~\ref{RFQ cut section sleeve interface}, vacuum sealing will occur at the base of the RFQ using a thick O-ring (diameter 10~mm) which will self-seal under the RFQ's weight ($\approx3000$~N).
 The dimensions of the vacuum sleeve are listed in Table~\ref{tab:vac_sleeve_dims}.